If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 After I retired, I decided to cross off a bucket list and write a book about how to negotiate a severance package.
-The book is now in its latest edition for 2021.
+The book is now in its new edition.
 It has helped thousands of people quit work early with money in their pocket.

 With 12-14 hours more of my day free, I spend 2-3 hours a day writing on Financial Samurai.
 As a result, Financial Samurai now generates enough online income where I can treat my family guilt-free to Filet O' Fishes at McDonald's.
-In the past, I couldn't get past the dollar menu because spending 4.5X more on a sandwich felt ridiculous.
+In the past, I couldn't get past the dollar menu because spending 4.5X more on a sandwich felt ridiculous!

 Surprising Benefit #5: You may appreciate full-time work again.